 After reading the title of this article, you may be saying to yourself, “Nope, we don’t do that.
 Anybody can apply for financial aid,” and then look elsewhere for other information to help your school solidify your enrollment.
-Or, you may allow families to apply for financial aid at no out-of-pocket cost, allowing the school to pick up the fee because, after all, you may have a lot of families with financial need, and an application fee (of, say, $25 or $30) is just another fee they have to come up with, and another reason for them to not come to your school.
+Or, you may allow families to apply for financial aid at no out-of-pocket cost, allowing the school to pick up the fee because, after all, you may have a lot of families with financial need, and an application fee is just another fee they have to come up with, and another reason for them to not come to your school.

 Those are all good points…but the problem is that there are a lot of points to consider.